 In building the risk models, laboratory test results were partitioned into five categories, A through E, with one category reflective of "typical" results for hospitalized patients and four additional categories representative of abnormal results generally associated with increased risk.
-Records with missing lab values were combined with records in the typical category.
+Records without lab values were combined with records in the typical category.
 For each individual model, categories with similar results were combined to minimize the complexity of the model while still maintaining its specificity.
 All combinations that met the following criteria were considered:

-- Minimum volume: each category was required to have at least 1% of the total volume. - Order of risk: categories farther away from the typical category were required to have rates of increasing risk (e.g., when the typical category was defined as level A, categories B, C, D, and E were required to have increasingly higher rates of mortality). - Significance: categories were required to have significantly different rates of risk.
+- Minimum volume: each category was required to have at least 1% of the total volume. - Order of risk: categories farther away from the typical category were required to have higher rates of risk (e.g., when the typical category was defined as level A, categories B, C, D, and E were required to have increasingly higher rates of mortality). - Significance: categories were required to have significantly different rates of risk.
 In the final model, all records in a specified abnormal category received the same amount of credit (regardless of how extreme the lab value within the category).

 To avoid developing models that were "overfitted" (i.e., unnecessarily complex models with factors that may be insignificant when applied to a different dataset), a statistical criterion called the Schwarz criterion was used.
 This application avoided the problem of overfitting by including a penalty value for each factor as it was added to the model.
 In this way, the best end point for the model build (i.e., the point in which no more factors should be added to the model) could be determined.
+In rare instances, exceptions were made to the Schwarz criterion for factors identified in the research literature as clinically important.

 The final step in the model development process was to evaluate the stability of each factor in the prepared model.
 The bootstrap technique was used to identify and eliminate factors that were unstable and unlikely to predict the same level of risk when applied to other (future) datasets.
 Using this technique, one hundred sample datasets were randomly generated from the reference database.
 Records were allowed to appear multiple times in the sample datasets if they were selected repeatedly.
 The prepared model was then fit to each sample dataset to determine if each factor maintained significance (p<0.10) in at least 75% of the sample models.
-This same approach was used to eliminate any factor that did not have a consistently positive numeric value/coefficient (reflective of an increased risk) or a consistently negative coefficient (indicative of a decreased risk) in at least 75% of the sample models; see the "Calculation of Expected"

-Values" section below for a description of model coefficients.
-Factors that failed this test were either regrouped if possible or were eliminated.
+This same approach was used to eliminate any factor that did not have a consistently positive numeric value/coefficient (reflective of an increased risk) or a consistently negative coefficient (indicative of a decreased risk) in at least 75% of the sample models; see the "Calculation of Expected Values" section below for a description of model coefficients.
+Factors (except demographic variables) that failed this test were either regrouped if possible or were eliminated.